Our Team

 Gary Dudley

 Gary graduated from the University of Nebraska in 1972 and went on to work at Deloitte as a CPA for the next 36 years.
 During his tenure at the firm, he spent 27 years as a partner before retiring.
-In 2009, Gary joined the Kinder Foundation and Family Office as Chief of Staff.
-Presently, he holds positions on the Kinder Foundation board and the Lighthouse Writer’s Workshop Board in Denver.
+In 2009, Gary joined the Kinder Family Office and Kinder Foundation as Chief of Staff.
+He currently serves as Chief Investment Officer for both organizations, and is on Kinder Foundation’s board.
 While he currently resides in Denver, he called Houston home for 6 years and still visits regularly for work.
 Gary takes pride in being a father to two adult children and a grandfather to five grandchildren.
 He enjoys traveling with his wife and is an avid runner, limited only by creaky joints and a challenging schedule.

 Aarti Garehgrat

-Aarti graduated from the University of Texas at Austin with a Bachelor in Business Administration and a Master in Professional Accounting in 2005 and is also a CPA.
-After graduating she worked as a Senior Associate at PricewaterhouseCoopers in New York before continuing her career as a Manager for high-networth family groups at Margolis, Phipps, and Wright.
-In 2014 she joined the Kinder Foundation and Family Office as Director of Finance and is responsible for financial planning, analysis, and accounting for both organizations.
-That same year she and her husband started their company, Bagel Dots which are sold at HEBs throughout Texas.
+Aarti graduated from the University of Texas at Austin with a bachelor’s in Business Administration and a master’s in Professional Accounting in 2005, and is a CPA.
+After graduating, she worked as a Senior Associate at PricewaterhouseCoopers in New York before continuing her career as a Manager for high-net worth family groups at Margolis, Phipps, and Wright.
+In 2014, she joined Kinder Family Office and Kinder Foundation as Director of Finance, responsible for financial planning, analysis, and accounting for both organizations.
+Today, she serves as Chief Financial Officer for both organizations.
+Also in 2014, Aarti and her husband started their company, Bagel Dots, which were sold at HEBs throughout Texas.
+They sold the company in 2021.
 She currently serves on the PRH Preservation Board and sits on the Buffalo Bayou Partnership Investment Committee.
 Aarti has been a Houstonian since she was nine years old aside from her time spent in Austin and New York.
 She and her husband have two children, Niam and Mila.
-She loves to travel with her family, reading, and all things Disney.
+She loves to travel with her family, play mahjong, read books, and all things Disney.

 Guy Hagstette, FAIA